Porting HEP Parameterized Calorimeter Simulation Code to GPUs: Performance Benchmarks

 Table \ref{tab:nsc} shows the results of running on the NERSC Cori GPU node which are consistent with the BNL-IC results.
 Note that Cori has slightly faster CPUs and GPUs.

-Simulations with higher energy (1~TeV - 4~TeV) for fewer particles were also benchmarked on the BNL-IC.
+Simulations with higher energies at $2^{20}, 2^{21}$ and $2^{22}$ MeV ( or roughly 1~TeV, 2~TeV and 4~TeV) for fewer particles were also benchmarked on the BNL-IC.
 Results are shown in Table \ref{tab:high}.
-We can clearly see that the GPU code speed-up is much better than for the lower energy simulations.
-Speed-ups of up to a factor of 60 can be achieved for the event loop, and 4.6 for the total run.
+Similar to previous benchmarks shown in Table~\ref{tab:allp}, some of these runs had large I/O time in the event loop, which are reflected in the standard deviations shown in the parentheses.
+The variations of the I/O time are shown in the Appendix for some representative runs.
+Comparing Table~\ref{tab:allp} and Table~\ref{tab:high}, we can clearly see that the GPU code speed-up for high-energy simulations is much better than for the lower energy ones.
+On average, speed-ups of up to a factor of 60 can be achieved for the event loop, and 4.6 for the total run.
 It should be noted that group simulation code does not gain as much over normal GPU code for electrons and photons compared to lower energy simulations.
 In the case of higher energy particle simulations, such as with the 4~TeV electrons, performance of the group simulation can be worse than the regular one, due to the fact that each layer already has many simulated hits which make normal GPU code calculation already efficient, while the group simulation code needs to perform extra steps collecting simulation parameters.

 In all cases above, a single instance of the job will only use a small portion of the available GPU resources.
 Current high energy physics production calculations are performed in the High Throughput Computing (HTC) environments where many jobs are run on each multi-core node at the same time, usually with one thread or one process per core.
-To emulate this environment, we started multiple concurrent instances of the same job, and shared the GPUs on the node between them by means of \texttt{nvidia-cuda-mps-server}\cite{cuda-mps}.
+To emulate this environment, we started multiple concurrent instances of the same job, and shared the GPUs on the node between them by means of \texttt{nvidia-cuda-mps-server}~\cite{cuda-mps}.